easyinsight/easyinsight.github.io/_posts/2019-02-27-auto-parsed-custom-fields.markdown

 author: "James Boe"
 ---

-Easy Insight can now automatically detect custom fields that can be parsed out of your data!!--more-->
+Easy Insight can now automatically detect custom fields that can be parsed out of your data!<!--more-->

 Often, you'll have information embedded into a project or task name that represents something meaningful for reporting.
 For example, you might have a project name of: